RECYCLE WITH REDcycle

 “It’s a great use for the material,” says Kasell.
 “Not only is it being diverted from landfill, it’s being turned into something valuable.

-Today there are more than 630 REDcycle program drop off points in Australia and 120 drop off points in New Zealand.
+Today there are more than 630 REDcycle program drop off points in Australia.

 Find your nearest REDcycle center using the store locator here